IGM-202-2235/project-2-ebh1540/README.md

 #### Steering Behaviors

 - Seek - The food that the player places.
-Otherwise, this fish will just wander
+They only move towards the closest food to them.
+This force gets stronger the longer the fish has gone without eating.
+NOTABLY: at very high strengths, this makes the fish ignore obstacles in search of food.
+They're still avoiding, they're just tunnel visioned on the food.
 - Obstacles - Steers around rocks
 - Separation - Separate from all other hungry fish